harish-guda/personal-website/content/teaching.md

 ## Arizona State University

+I teach two courses to the FT-MBA students at ASU, typically in the Fall.

 * SCM 551: Operations Planning and Execution - MBA Elective.
   - [Syllabus](/files/scm-551-syllabus.PDF)
   - I run a series of simulation activities:
-  		- the Littlefield Technologies Simulation at the tactical and operational Levels,
+  		- the Littlefield Technologies Simulation at the tactical and operational Levels (appropriately titled the "planning" version and the "execution" version),
   		- the Supply Chain Simulation at the regional and the global level,
-  		- the classic (4-tier) beer distribution game
+  		- the classic (4-tier) beer distribution game.
   - The goal of each simulation involves the students to build an R script (or Excel, if students are not enrolled in Analytics) that aids them in decision-making.

 * SCM 502: Operations and Supply Chain Management - MBA Core.